comsystan/comsystanj/description/img2-description.md

 ### Lacunarity
 - Lacunarity is computed of a binary image
-- For binary 8-bit images
+- For binary or grey 8-bit images
 - The number of boxes with distinct sizes can be set
 - Linear regression parameters can be set
-- Raster box or sliding box scanning or Tug of war method
+- Raster/Sliding box scanning or Tug of war method
+- Binary [0, >0] algorithm for Raster/Sliding box and Tug of war method
+- Grey value algortihm for Raster/Sliding box
+- <L> Weighted mean lacunarity
 - The ToW algorithm is a statistical approach and is dependent on the accuracy and confidence settings
 - In the original paper accuracy=30 and confidence=5
 - But it is recommended to set accuracy and confidence as high as computation times allow
 - Ref.: Reiss et al., Chaos, 2016, [https://doi.org/10.1063/1.4966539](https://doi.org/10.1063/1.4966539)

 ### Succolarity
 - Succolarity is computed by flooding of a binary image
 - For binary 8-bit images
+- Binary [0, >0] algorithm
 - The number of boxes with distinct sizes can be set
 - Linear regression parameters can be set
-- Raster box or sliding box scanning
+- Raster box or Sliding box scanning
+- Binary [0, >0] algorithm
 - Flooding of image can be set to Top2down, Down2top, Left2right, Right2left or the mean of all four directions
 - Ref.: de Melo & Conci, Telecommunication Systems, 2013, [https://doi.org/10.1007/s11235-011-9657-3](https://doi.org/10.1007/s11235-011-9657-3)